We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Dehumidification Capacity

-Dehumidification capacity indicates how much moisture a dehumidifier can remove from the air daily.
+Dehumidification capacity refers to the amount of moisture a dehumidifier can remove from the air on a daily basis.
 It is measured by the number of pints of water removed per day.
-The capacity can vary—even for the same model—depending on existing humidity, desired humidity level, space size, and temperature.
+The capacity can vary—even within the same model—depending on existing humidity, desired humidity level, size of the space, and temperature.
 Some manufacturers provide a capacity metric for their dehumidifiers.
 The Department of Energy provides guidelines and regulates the process of capacity testing for manufacturers seeking certification.

-While single-room dehumidifiers usually fall within the range of 25 to 40 pints of moisture removed daily, installed and ducted whole-house systems usually remove between 70 and 120 pints daily.
+While single-room dehumidifiers typically remove between 25 and 40 pints of moisture daily, installed and ducted whole-house systems usually remove between 70 and 120 pints daily.
 It’s possible to use several room dehumidifiers and achieve the same dehumidification capacity as an installed whole-house dehumidifier.
-Going this route may make the most sense for renters or those planning to move soon.
+Going this route may make the most sense for renters, or those planning to move soon.

 Coverage Area

-Before purchasing a new whole-house dehumidifier, shoppers will want to take stock of the size of the space they want to dehumidify.
+Before purchasing a new whole-house dehumidifier, take stock of the size of the space they want to dehumidify.
 Matching the size of the space to the capacity and coverage area of the dehumidifier is known as “sizing.”
 Accurate sizing is critical to achieving maximum energy efficiency and dehumidification effectiveness.

 While capacity and coverage are related, they are not synonymous.
-Just because a dehumidifier has a high ppd rating doesn’t mean it’s automatically well suited to a larger home.
+Just because a dehumidifier has a high pints per day (PPD) rating doesn’t mean it’s automatically well suited to a larger home.
 Things such as the size of the unit and the amount of air it circulates factor into the coverage area as well, so check both ratings when comparing dehumidifiers.

-Keep in mind that there is no such thing as a portable whole-house dehumidifier because these units are designed to install on the return-air ducting of the home’s HVAC system.
+Keep in mind that there is no such thing as a portable whole-house dehumidifier, as these units are large and designed to install on the return-air ducting of the home’s HVAC system or be connected to a drain or pump.
 They are permanent fixtures.

 Airflow

-Many manufacturers list their dehumidifier’s airflow rate in CFM, but if it doesn’t appear on the product’s listing, don’t be surprised—it’s not a requirement.
-Generally, whole-house dehumidifiers come with 100 to 300 CFM ratings, with the larger and more powerful models at the upper end.
+Many manufacturers list their dehumidifier’s airflow rate in cubic feet per minute (CFM), but if it doesn’t appear on the product’s listing, don’t be surprised—it’s not a requirement.
+Generally, whole-house dehumidifiers come with ratings of 100 to 300 CFM, with the larger and more powerful models typically located at the upper end of the range.

-This is where the advice of an HVAC professional can come in handy because the goal is to have sufficient airflow to process the air in the home quickly and efficiently.
-On the other hand, if the airflow exceeds what is needed, the unit can remove excess moisture resulting in dry, itchy skin and higher-than-necessary utility bills from operating an oversize unit.
+This is where the advice of an HVAC professional can be particularly helpful, as the goal is to ensure sufficient airflow to process the air in the home quickly and efficiently.
+On the other hand, if the airflow exceeds what is needed, the unit can remove excess moisture, resulting in dry, itchy skin and higher-than-necessary utility bills from operating an oversize unit.

 Keep in mind that units with high airflow ratings may be noisier than those with lower ratings, so the goal is to balance coverage, capacity, and airflow.